Nathan Buddle: Gateshead

 Buddle left Carlisle after limited opportunities in Cumbria, and announced that he was signing for National League team Gateshead on 26 June 2015, making his debut in a 2–1 victory over Boreham Wood on 15 August.
 He scored his first goal for Gateshead in a 1–2 defeat against Welling United on 19 September.

 Return to Blyth

 On 4 January 2016, former club Blyth Spartans announced Buddle was to return on a 28-day loan, which was finalised three days later.
 This move was made permanent on 4 February 2016, after his Gateshead contract was cancelled by mutual consent.

 Spennymoor Town

 On 28 May 2019 it was confirmed, that Buddle had joined Spennymoor Town.

+Ashington

+In June 2023, Buddle joined Northern Premier League Division One East club Ashington, having previously played for the club's juniors teams.
+He departed the club in March 2024.